AmyOShea/MS2-KidzQuiz/README.md

 + Locate GitHub Pages options towards the bottom of the page.
 + In 'Source' dropdown, select 'Master' from the branch options.
 + Click the save button.
-+ The site is now published though it may not be accesible straight away.
++ The site is now published though it may not be accessible straight away.
-+ The site URL will be visable on the green bar under the section header.
++ The site URL will be visible on the green bar under the section header.
 This will remain there permanently and you can refer back to it at any time.

 ## Cloning Project